Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 ## Overview

 HDRP vegetation instancer is a unity project whose goal is to bring vegetation details into unity terrains.
 All objects are proceduraly placed on the terrain without requiring any data saving.
 This makes the project very lightweight.
+Assets (like ferns) come from the Unity HDRP Terrain tools.

 It consists in 2 main scripts :